-- 1. The principles of the outcomes-based funding (OBF) model, which has been developed to support the delivery of the Learning Estate Investment Programme (LEIP), were approved by COSLA Leaders in August 2019.
-The funding model mechanics were subsequently approved by the LEIP programme board in March 2020, with the further requirements of LEIP phase 3 approved in June 2022 and ratified by COSLA Leaders in August 2022.
-The funding model is designed to uphold the principles of the coproduced Learning Estate Strategy published in September 2019. - 2.
-Local authorities and Scottish Government will jointly invest in a sustainable, suitable, digitally enabled, energy efficient learning estate which will support the delivery of a broad range of outcomes including inclusive economic growth.
+The principles of the outcomes-based funding (OBF) model, which has been developed to support the delivery of the Learning Estate Investment Programme (LEIP), were approved by COSLA Leaders in August 2019.
+The funding model mechanics were subsequently approved by the LEIP programme board in March 2020.
+The funding model is designed to uphold the principles of the co-produced Learning Estate Strategy published in September 2019.

+- 2. Local authorities and Scottish Government will jointly invest in a sustainable, suitable, digitally enabled, energy efficient learning estate which will support the delivery of a broad range of outcomes including inclusive economic growth.
 Local authorities will fund upfront the delivery of new (or refurbished) assets so that children and young people, educators and wider communities can benefit from the outcomes which this improved estate will enable. - 3.
 Scottish Government funding will be provided to local authorities through an annual payment over 25 years to recognise the outcomes achieved. - 4.
 The programme is based on the principle that Scottish Government and local authority funding is provided 50:50 with reference to an area and cost metric compliant notional cost for each project to support the achievement of the programme's outcomes. - 5.
 The outcomes funded by Scottish Government are linked to the Learning Estate Strategy, the National Performance Framework and the priorities of the Infrastructure Investment Plan and support a well-maintained sustainable learning estate which is fit for the future.